CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-access.md

  [![Desktop-data-import](images/desktop/desktop-gateway-import.png)](images/desktop/desktop-gateway-import.png)

-### ???Accessing published data for reuse via SD Apply??? should this be here
+### Accessing published data for reuse via SD Apply

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/1cF_NQV6vyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Data Gateway can also be used to access data published under controlled access via other Sensitive Data Service components.
-To access a specific dataset for reuse on your virtual desktop, you must first apply for it using SD Apply service.
+To access a specific dataset for reuse on your virtual desktop, you must first apply for it using _SD Apply_ service.
 When the data owner (or Data Access Committee) has granted you access, you can access the dataset in SD Desktop for a limited time.

 You will encounter an error message if you still need to apply for access or if the access period has ended.